myshkin5/aws-musings/infrastructure-us-west-2/README.txt

 NOTE: IF THE STACK IN STEP 3 IS BURNED DOWN, THE STACK IN STEP 1 WILL BE IN A BAD STATE.
 RESET THE VPC'S DHCP OPTIONS BEFORE ATTEMPTING TO REBUILD THE STACK IN STEP 3!!!!!!!!!!!

+Burning down the step 3 stack sets the DHCP options to 'default' which probably doesn't really exist.
+Set the DHCP options back to the DHCP options created by AWS (one with domain-name-servers = AmazonProvidedDNS).